GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-In short, yes – executors in British Columbia are still entitled to compensation even when the will does not make any mention of executor’s fees.
+In short, yes – executors in British Columbia are entitled to compensation even when the will does not make any mention of executor’s fees.
 In such circumstances, the beneficiaries must unanimously agree upon a reasonable amount to compensate the executor.

 If you’re a beneficiary of an estate and believe that an executor is being unreasonably compensated, contact an experienced estate lawyer today.
 We can help to ensure that the amount payed in executor’s fees is fair to all interested parties.